-The experienced attorneys and staff at Harshman Ponist Smith & Rayl, LLC are dedicated to giving each client the personal service that they deserve and to boldly advocating for each client’s best interests.
-Harshman Ponist understands that the litigation process and other legal concerns can be daunting and stressful.
-However, our law firm strives to ease the burden as much as possible for each of our clients.
-We want each client to feel that their case is important and that our firm is a part of their larger family support system.
-Regardless of whether you need an Indianapolis criminal lawyer or representation in a civil matter, we intend to be with you at every step of the way.
+The experienced attorneys at Harshman Ponist Smith & Rayl, LLC dedicate themselves to pursuing each client’s best interest through personal service and bold advocacy.
+We understand the litigation process and other legal concerns can be daunting and stressful, which is why we strive to ease the burden.
+We want you to know your case is important – not only to you but also to us -- and view our firm as a part of your larger family support system.
+Whether you need an Indianapolis criminal lawyer or representation in a civil matter, we will be with you through every step of the process.

-In Indiana, it is illegal to operate a vehicle while intoxicated by drugs or alcohol.
-If you are caught driving with a alcohol concentration equivalent (ACE) that is at least .08 gram of alcohol per 210 liters of breath or 100 milliliters of blood, you can be charged with a per se Operating While Intoxicated (OWI also known as DUI or DWI).
-If you are under age 21, the legal limit for your ACE is .02.
-You can also be charged with an OWI if a controlled substance or its metabolite, including for marijuana (THC), methamphetamine, cocaine, heroine or other substances shows up in your system (blood or urine sample).
-The sentence for a OWI conviction in Indiana depends on your ACE level, the nature and number of any prior convictions, the age of any passengers and if anyone was injured in a crash.
-Our Indianapolis criminal attorneys can investigate the events that led to a OWI charge and fight to keep your record clean.Traffic Violations
+If you are caught driving while impaired, or with an alcohol concentration above the legal alcohol concentration equivalent (ACE) limit, you can be charged with Operating While Intoxicated (OWI, also known as DUI or DWI).
+You can also be charged with an OWI if a controlled substance or its metabolite such as marijuana (TCH), methamphetamine, cocaine, or heroin shows up in your system through a blood or urine sample.
+The sentence for an OWI conviction in Indiana depends on your ACE level, the nature and number of any prior convictions, the age of any passengers, and if there were any injuries caused by a crash.
+Our Indianapolis criminal attorneys will investigate the events that led to an OWI charge and fight to keep your record clean.Traffic Violations

-Many people feel that they may as well just pay a traffic ticket after being cited and move forward.
+Traffic violations often seem minor and not worth fighting.
 However, when you pay a traffic ticket, you have plead guilty.
-Traffic violations can seem minor and not worth fighting, but as they accumulate, they can have far-reaching consequences.
-Most will result in points on your driver’s license.
-Points on your driving record can cause your license to be suspended, can make your car insurance rates go up and eventually can cause you to become an Habitual Traffic Violator.
-Convictions for some traffic tickets can affect your ability to get a job, especially one that involves driving.
-For some traffic violations, you may even face jail time and sizable fines.
-Also, your traffic violation may be used in a civil lawsuit if the violation caused an accident.Family Law
+This can cause unforeseen and far-reaching consequences.
+Most traffic violations will result in points on your driver’s license, which can increase your car insurance rates, lead to the suspension of your license, and eventually cause you to become a Habitual Traffic Violator (HTV).
+Convictions for some traffic tickets can affect your ability to get a job, especially ones that involve driving.
+For some traffic violations, you may even face sizable fines and jail time.
+Traffic violations resulting in an accident may also be used in civil lawsuits.Civil Litigation

 Civil litigation covers most disputes that do not involve criminal charges.
-Broadly speaking, these lawsuits may involve torts or contracts.
+Broadly speaking, these lawsuits often involve torts – an act that causes harm or injury resulting in a civil wrong – or contracts.
 Personal injury lawsuits, for example, are tort-based.
 They can be brought based on medical malpractice, slip and falls, and motor vehicle accidents.
-By contrast, in a contract case, the defendant allegedly has made and failed to honor a binding promise to the plaintiff.
+In contract cases, the defendant allegedly has made and failed to honor a binding promise to the plaintiff.
 Contract disputes often arise in the context of business litigation.
 In addition to serving as Indianapolis criminal lawyers, our attorneys handle civil litigation in state and local courts.Estate Planning and Probate

-Estate planning is crucial.
-With appropriate estate planning, you will need to consider who should receive your property after you pass away.
-If you have children, you will need to consider whom you wish to raise them if the child’s co-parent and you pass away before they are adults.
-You also will need to consider who should take care of you if you become incapacitated, such that you cannot make your own decisions.
+Estate planning is the only way to ensure your wishes are honored in the event you become incapacitated or pass away.
+With help from our estate planning experts, you will consider and determine who should receive your property after your death.
+If you have children, your estate plan will designate who you wish to raise your children if both you and your co-parent pass away.
+If you become incapacitated and cannot make your own decisions, your estate plan can direct as to who you want to be your caregiver and the type of care you wish to receive.
 There are three types of estate administration in Indiana: supervised, unsupervised, and small estates.
-In supervised estate administration, a personal representative must be appointed, and the court needs to approve the sale or distribution of property.
-It is less expensive to have unsupervised administration.
-Small estates of $50,000 or less need not be administered, and their assets can be transferred through affidavits.Business Law
+In supervised estate administration, a personal representative must be appointed and the court needs to approve the sale or distribution of property.
+Unsupervised administration does not require court approval, and is therefore less expensive.
+Small estates of $50,000 or less do not need to be administered, and their assets can be transferred through affidavits.Business Law

 Litigation can be daunting.
-We try to ease the burden for our clients, and we stand with each client at every step of the way.
-Whether you need a criminal attorney in Indianapolis or assistance with a civil matter, you can discuss your next steps with the attorneys at Harshman Ponist Smith & Rayl, LLC.
-We represent clients throughout Indiana.
-Call us at (317) 964-6000 or complete our online form.
+We try to ease the burden for our clients, and stand with you every step of the way.
+Whether you need a criminal attorney or assistance with a civil matter, you can discuss your next steps with the attorneys at Harshman Ponist Smith & Rayl.
+We represent clients not only in Indianapolis but throughout Indiana.
+Call us at (317) 964-6000, or complete our online form.